Philippe1123/FiniteElementDiffusion.jl/README.md

 # FiniteElementDiffusion

-This package solves a 1D and a 2D diffusion problem.
+This package solves a 1D and a 2D stationary diffusion equation by means of the Finite Element method.
+Elements up to and including order 3 are available.

 ∇.⟦D ∇u⟧=f